 Celery has been grown for food since Roman times and cultivated for at least 200 years.
-Tozer Seeds has been breeding hybrid celery for nearly forty years since the early 1980s, developing varieties which are suitable to be grown throughout the world.
+Tozer Seeds has been breeding hybrid celery for nearly forty years since the early 1980s.
+We continue to develop varieties which are suitable to grow throughout the world.

-Dr Sara Jennings is our senior plant breeder specialising in celery who introduces the informative video on the: 2020 celery showcase
+Dr Sara Jennings is our senior plant breeder specialising in celery.
+She introduces this informative video on the: 2020 celery showcase

 PLANT BREEDING AIMS

-Our main breeding aims are to produce varieties which will meet the agronomical needs for celery growers in many varied conditions but not at the expense of taste and flavour.
+Our main breeding aim is to produce varieties which will meet the agronomical needs for celery growers, in many varied conditions.
+But not at the expense of taste and flavour.
 In fact, one of the aims of our PhD student Lucy Turner is to identify how different growing environments will influence the flavour development in celery.
-While more research needs to be done into the health benefits of celery and whether it really is a superfood, our breeding program recognises that nutrition is an element which is becoming more important in the breeding process.
+More research is being done into the health benefits of celery and whether it really is a superfood.
+Our breeding program recognises that nutrition is an element which is becoming more important in the breeding process.

 For many years the market leading variety in the UK has been Celery Victoria.
 It is extremely reliable, has very good yield, is tolerant to bolting and has good holding.
 It does well in the early and main part of the season.

-As growing patterns change and farmers try and push the season earlier and earlier to extend the harvest there is a need to provide varieties which can cope with the change in conditions.
+As growing patterns change to extend the harvest, farmers try and push the season earlier and earlier.
+Therefore there is a need to provide varieties which can cope with the change in conditions.
 Our breeding programme has concentrated on improving tolerance to bolting in our newer varieties.